iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 The attribute `part_node_count` contains the name of the integer-valued variable that represents the number of nodes per part.
-The dimension of this variable SHOULD be different from the dimension of the variables mentioned in both `node_coordinates` and, if present, `node_count`.
+The dimension of this variable should be different from the dimension of the variables mentioned in both `node_coordinates` and, if present, `node_count`.

 Note: which parts belong together can be infered from the corresponding integer-values in the variables of `node_count` and `part_node_count`.

-Note: whenever the geometry consists of multiple disconnected points, then the _geometry_container_ SHOULD not have the attribute `node_count`.
-In this case, the variable mentioned in the attribute `part_node_count` MUST have the same dimension as the variables mentioned in the attribute `node_coordinates`.
+Note: whenever the geometry consists of multiple disconnected points, then the _geometry_container_ should not have the attribute `node_count`.
+In this case, the variable mentioned in the attribute `part_node_count` must have the same dimension as the variables mentioned in the attribute `node_coordinates`.

 **Example**